 Many dentists will “buy” Halloween Candy from kids.
 They will usually “pay” for the candy with cash, toothbrushes, or other coupons for the kids.
+If you are close to a Dentist Yuma in your area, you may want to bring your leftover candy to them.
 After the dentists “buy” the candy, they will then donate the candy to military organizations.
 Find a list of participating dentists in your area here.

 5. Ice Cream Toppings.

 Save the Snickers, Reese’s Cups, and other chocolate candies to use for ice cream toppings next time you have ice cream sundaes.

 Keep the M&M’s and use them for to decorate Christmas Cookies or a Gingerbread House.
 Get creative and use other candies from the Halloween Stash to decorate!

 A lot of Halloween candy doesn’t have a different wrapper on the outside, which makes is perfectly acceptable and OK to use it as a stocking stuffer.
 Of course, I would skip any that has ghosts or witches on them, but most don’t.